flinkcstou/course-learn-javascript-info/learn-javascript-info/learn-javascript/chapters/first-steps/type-conversions.md

         1 + 1 // 2
-        +"1" // 1  unary operator 'plus' convert to number because it's arithmetic operator true + "1" // 'true1'  binary operator `plus` and we had diferent data type operands. it will be convert to string
+        +"1" // 1  unary operator 'plus' convert to number because it's arithmetic operator true + "1" // 'true1'  binary operator `plus` and we had data type operands of STRING. it will be convert to string

 > undefined => NaN
 >